3mdeb/news-and-ideas/blog/content/post/2024-08-19-secureboot-freebsd.md

 and add it as a custom boot option.

 ### Adding a custom boot option

+> NOTE: You should always set a Setup Menu password if using UEFI Secure Boot.
+  Otherwise, nothing keeps a bad actor from simply disabling it ;)

 * Enter setup menu
 * Navigate to `Boot Maintenance Manager/Boot Options/Add Boot Option`